xaya/xaya_tutorials/Unity Mover/README.md

 That completes the basic setup and initialisation for us to process a move.

+# Update Moves

 The rest of our game logic consists of 2 loops:

-- A loop to process moves and create undo data
+- A loop to get moves and create undo data for moving players
-- A loop to process moves and update the game state
+- A loop to process moves and create undo data for non-moving players

+We then set our game state and undo data variables and return them.

-#### A Quick Look at Moves
+## A Quick Look at Moves

 Before proceeding, let&#39;s look at what a typical move will look like for any given name that wishes to create that move.